Achieving Optimal Sample Complexity for a Broader Class of Signals in Sparse Phase Retrieval: Algorithms

 \subsection{Generalized Exponential Spectral Pursuit}

 As has been clarified, the enlarged gap $\frac{|\xmax|\|\x\|}{\sqrt{k}}$ leads to the improvement in complexity.
 Intuitively, the larger the gap is, the smaller the sample complexity will be.
 Note that the term $|\xmax|$ in this gap arises from the fact that we simply select {\it one} maximal index in {\bf Step 1}.
-If more significant indices are chosen in {\bf Step 1}, the final gap will indeed be enlarged, and thus decrease the complexity in {\bf Step 3}\footnote{In fact, the complexity in {\bf Step 1} will increase while that in {\bf Step 3} will decrease as more significant indices are chosen.
-This means that there is a trade-off in the number of the indices that should be chosen in {\bf Step 1}.}.
-Then the remaining issue is to design {\bf Step 2}.
-Assume that we obtain the set $S^0$ from {\bf Step 1}.
+If more significant indices are chosen in {\bf Step 1}, the final gap will indeed be enlarged, thereby decreasing the complexity in {\bf Step 3}\footnote{In fact, the complexity in {\bf Step 1} will increase while that in {\bf Step 3} will decrease as more significant indices are chosen.
+This means that there exists a trade-off in the number of the indices that should be chosen in {\bf Step 1}.}.
+Then the remaining issue is to design {\bf Step 2}, where the set $S^0$ from {\bf Step 1} may contain more than one support candidate.
 Following the previous method, a straightforward idea is to construct the vector $\mathbf{e}^0$ such that it takes $1$ on $S^0$ and $0$ for the rest.
-A more sophisticated design, however, is to compute the maximal eigenvector of $\mathbf{Z}_{S^0}$ as $\mathbf{e}^0$.
-This also matches the previous method since $\mathbf{e}_{j_{\text{max}}}$ is exactly the maximal eigenvector of $\mathbf{Z}_{\{j_{\text{max}}\}}$.
+A more sophisticated design, however, is to compute the leading eigenvector of $\mathbf{Z}_{S^0}$ as $\mathbf{e}^0$.
+This also matches the previous method since $\mathbf{e}_{j_{\text{max}}}$ is exactly the leading eigenvector of $\mathbf{Z}_{\{j_{\text{max}}\}}$.

-So far, we have completed the introduction of the modification idea.
+So far, we have completed the introduction of the proposed modification.
 The specific algorithm is summarized in Algorithm~\ref{alg:gESP}.
 Now we will further clarify the effectiveness intuitively.
 The more detailed sample complexity and numerical conclusions are formally presented in Section~\ref{sec:3}.